team113sanger/dermatlas_somatic_qc_nf/README.md

 - `caveman_vcfs`: path to a set of Caveman vcf files (using **.vcf expansion)
 - `pindel_vcfs`: path to a set of Pindel vcf files (using **.vcf expansion)
 - `metadata_manifest`: path to a tab-delimited manifest containing sample PD IDs and information about sample phenotype/preparation.
-- `cohort_prefix`: Prefix to add to outputs
+- `cohort_prefix`: Prefix to add to output file names
-- `PROJECTDIR`: Deprecated Project dir variable from when relative paths were important (use `.`)
-- `exome_size`: Size in Mb of the baitset (for Dermatlas `48.225157`)
+- `exome_size`: Size in Mb of the baitset (for the Dermatlas this is `48.225157`)
 - `outdir`: Directory to publish results
-- `release_version`: Directory to release results into within outdir (e.g.`release_v1`)
+- `release_version`: Directory to release results into within an output directory (e.g.`release_v1`)

 **Optional**
 - `all_samples`: path to a file containing a tab-delimited list of all matched tumour-normal pairs in a cohort.
 - `one_per_patient`: path to a file containing a tab-delimited list of matched tumour-normal pairs with one patient selected per-tumor.
 - `independent`: path to a file containing a tab-delimited list of matched tumour-normal pairs with all independent comparisons to perform.
-- `alternative_transcripts`: path to a file containing a tab-delimited list of gene symbol - transcript Id pairs for correcting the transcript considered canonical.
+- `alternative_transcripts`: path to a file containing a tab-delimited list of HUGO gene symbol - transcript ID pairs for correcting the transcript considered canonical.

 ### Cohort-independent variables
 Reference files that are reused across pipeline executions have been placed within the pipeline's default `nextflow.config` file to simplify configuration and can be ommited from setup.
-Behind the scences though, the following reference files are required for a run:
+Behind the scences, the following reference files are required for a run:
-- `dbsnp_variants`: path to DBSNP vcf file adn it's tbi index file (`dbSNP155_common.tsv.gz{,.tbi}`)
+- `dbsnp_variants`: path to DBSNP vcf file and it's tbi index file (`dbSNP155_common.tsv.gz{,.tbi}`)
-- `dbsnp_header`: Path to a file containing dbsnp header info
+- `dbsnp_header`: Path to a file detailing dbsnp header info
-- `genome_build`: Genome build string (`GRCh38`)
+- `genome_build`: Genome build string (`GRCh38`) to use in somatic QC steps
-- `filtering_column`: Column within vcf to use in filtering likely germline vars (`gnomAD_AF`)
+- `filtering_column`: Column within VCF to use in filtering likely germline variants (default: `gnomAD_AF`)
-- `filter_option`: String to determine how outputs are filtered (One of filter1, filter2)
+- `filter_option`: String to determine the mode of filter applied to variants (One of `filter1` or `filter2`)

 Default reference file values supplied within the `nextflow.config` file can be overided by adding them to the params `.json` file.
 An example complete params file `example_params.json` is supplied within this repo for demonstation.